FundedNext review: The best value alternative to FTMO, with a real regulatory context to understand

 UAE regulation explained

 FundedNext is regulated under UAE laws and does not hold an ASIC AFSL, FCA authorisation, CySEC licence, or equivalent retail-investor-focused regulation.
-This is the standard structure for challenge-based prop firms and deserves a clear explanation.
+This is the standard structure for challenge-based prop firms.

 Why no financial services licence